Code of practice

 The CIEA Code of Practice has been drawn up by experts in the field of assessment.
 It sets out the principles and behaviours expected of all members of the CIEA.

 1.1.
-The overall aim of the Chartered Institute of Educational Assessors (“The Institute” or “CIEA”) is the improvement of assessment for the public’s benefit by the promotion of high standards of assessment.
+The overall aim of the Chartered Institute of Educational Assessors ("The Institute" or "CIEA") is the improvement of educational assessment for the public's benefit by the promotion of high standards of educational assessment.

 2.1.
-CIEA is the leading professional body supporting the role of examiners, markers, moderators and other professionals involved in educational assessment in the United Kingdom.
+CIEA is the leading independent professional body supporting the role of professionals involved in educational assessment in the United Kingdom - examiners, markers, moderators, teachers, lecturers, workplace assessors and others undertaking educational assessment roles.

 2.2.
-This Code of Professional Assessment Practice (the “Code”) sets out the standards of conduct, behaviour and competence which Members of the Institute are expected to exemplify.
+This Code of Professional Assessment Practice (the "Code") sets out the standards of conduct, behaviour, competence and ethics which all Members of the Institute are expected to exemplify.
+The Code reflects the expectation set out in ‘seven principles of public life’ (see Appendix 1).

 2.3.
 When a person applies for membership of the Institute, he or she agrees that, if accepted for membership, he or she will be bound by the terms of this Code (as modified from time to time).